catboost/catboost/catboost/CatboostModelAPI.md

 ### C API
 You can find some useful information in doxygen-style documentation in [c_api.h](https://github.com/catboost/catboost/tree/master/catboost/libs/model_interface/c_api.h)

+**Note:** if trained model uses only numeric features you, can switch evaluation backend to CUDA supporting GPU with `EnableGPUEvaluation` method both in C API and C++ wrapper.

 Sample C code:
 ```cpp
 #include <catboost_model/c_api.h> // this include is valid only for debian